By Cyrus Shepard

 What exactly is Google’s index?
 Simply put, it’s a digital record of web pages and other documents eligible to be served in Google’s search results.

-If it’s not in the index, you won’t see it in search results.
+If it’s not in Google’s index, you won’t see it in search results.

 Many might believe you can simply search Google for any page on the web, but the opposite is actually more true.
 Out of trillions and trillions of possible pages, Google must narrow it down to mere “billions” of the most important documents.